Odisha govt must check caste-based atrocities: Athawale | Politics

 Union minister Ramdas Athawale on Monday urged the Odisha government to take steps to check atrocities on Dalits and tribals in the state.

-Addressing a press meet here, the Union minister of state for social justice and empowerment noted that Odisha recorded 2,828 cases of crime against people belonging to Scheduled Castes or the Scheduled Tribes in 2020-21.
+Addressing a press meet here, the Union minister of state for social justice and empowerment noted that Odisha recorded 2,828 cases of crime against people belonging to Scheduled Castes and Scheduled Tribes in 2020-21.

-The minister underlined that there was a need to encourage inter-caste marriages to unite the society and end discriminations.
+The minister underlined that there was a need to promote inter-caste marriages to unite the society, bring equality and end discriminations.

 The state reported 2,428 inter-caste marriages in 2021-22 as against 1,847 in the previous fiscal.